evesiphus/evesiphus.github.io/_teaching/2024-fall-teach-pssr.md

 ---
 title: "Probability and Statistics for Signals and Networks"
 collection: teaching
-type: "I am responsible for this course under the Master in Intelligent and Communicating Systems program, with a total of 40 teaching hours."
+type: "I am responsible for this course under the Master program in Intelligent and Communicating Systems, with a total of 40 teaching hours."
 permalink: /teaching/probability-statistics-signals-networks
-venue: "A478， CYU"
-date: 2024-09-01
 academic_year: "(2024-2025)"
 program: Master
 ---